NON-PROFIT HISTORY SERVICE, NO FUNDING, NO SPONSORS, JUST YOUR DONATIONS

 Piano #22,817 has been estimated at 1880, but the information above puts it nearer to 1872.
 It also has a number 15,619, suggesting a date around 1970!
 Later Debain pianos may be dated on the keys.

 Eavestaff serial numbers can be very confusing, almost as challenging as the Collard ones, but in a different way.
 The early ones for the original firm are not published, but here are some estimates before 1909.
 Established in 1823, W.Eavestaff was originally a music publisher.
 He was at Great Russell Street by 1826.
 The firm soon began to sell pianos, and by the 1840s he was listed as a “pianoforte maker”, but doesn't seem to have been described as W.G.
 (William Glen) until the 1860s, so we don’t know if this is a son of the original.
 More historical notes on the Eavestaff firm may be found near the bottom of the page at

-Originally at Great Russell Street, Eavestaff moved to Berners Street in the late 1870s.
+Eavestaff moved from Great Russell Street to Berners Street in the late 1870s.

 1885~ #14,700 (different sequence)